Where Have All Our Heroes Gone

 Where Have All Our Heroes Gone is a studio album by American country singer-songwriter Bill Anderson.
 It was released in December 1970 on Decca Records and was produced by Owen Bradley.
 It was Anderson's fifteenth studio album as a recording artist and his third studio album released in 1970.
 The album's title track became a major hit on the Billboard country chart.
 The album itself would also reach peak positions on the Billboard country albums chart.

 Background and content

-Where Have All Our Heroes Gone was recorded in August 1970 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
-The recording sessions were produced by Owen Bradley.
+Where Have All Our Heroes Gone was recorded in August 1970 at Bradley's Barn studio in Mount Juliet, Tennessee and produced by the studio's owner, Owen Bradley.
 It was Anderson's fifteenth studio album and fifth to be produced by Bradley The album consisted of 11 tracks.
 The project was designed to be a collection of recitation songs.
 Anderson presented the title track as which impressed Bradley and other engineers on the project.
 From the title track, an album was built around it.
 Three additional songs on the album were composed by Anderson.
 Other songs were cover versions of songs recorded by others.
 Among these tracks was Ray Price's "For the Good Times" and Kris Kristofferson's "Me and Bobby McGee".